kubernetes-sigs/kubespray/contrib/terraform/hetzner/README.md

 Rescue-Mode with the selected image of the `var.machines` but installs Flatcar instead.

 Run Terraform to create the infrastructure.

-NOTE: Assumes you are at the root of the kubespray repo.

 ```bash
 cd ./kubespray